-- 1. The portion of the building where occupancy is requested must conform to all code required provisions applicable to the occupancy and use for firefighting and life-safety and shall include all required facility smoke control systems including, but not limited to the code provisions of Section 909.16 Fire-fighter's smoke control, and 909.19-System Acceptance. - 2.
+- The portion of the building where occupancy is requested must conform to all code required provisions applicable to the occupancy and use for firefighting and life-safety and shall include all required facility smoke control systems including, but not limited to the code provisions of Section 909.16 - Fire fighter's smoke control panel and Section 909.19 - System acceptance. - 2.
 In structures with Type 1A, 1B, 2A, 3A, or 5A construction requiring fire-resistance rated protection of specific building elements identified by Table 601 of the Building Code; the building elements shall be protected up to and including the space and/or floor being issued a TCO for occupancy.
-Where the ceiling membrane is included as part of the fire-resistance rated floor/ceiling assembly, the entire assembly shall be installed up to and including the space and/or floor being issued a TCO for occupancy. - 3.
+Where the ceiling membrane is included as part of the fire-resistance rated floor/ceiling assembly, the entire assembly shall be installed up to and including the space and/or floor being issued a TCO for occupancy.
+The entire assembly shall be installed up to and including the space and/or floor being issued a TCO for occupancy. - 3.
 In structures where a standpipe system is required or provided, the standpipe system shall be in operation throughout the structure prior to issuing a TCO. - 4.
 Where an automatic sprinkler system is required or provided, it shall be in operation throughout the structure as required by the Building and Fire Codes up to and including the areas receiving a TCO for occupancy plus one floor above.
 Where unoccupied areas do not include a finished ceiling membrane the fire sprinklers heads shall be turned up to protect the structure up to and including one floor above all occupied areas. - 5.
 When a fire alarm is required or provided, the alarm system shall be operational as required by the Building and Fire Codes and appropriate installation standards throughout all occupied spaces of the structure receiving a TCO.
 Where the alarm is triggered, it shall include alarm activation on the floor of incidence, the floor above and the floor below.

-INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES 2015 IBC, 2015 IRC, 2015 IFC, 2015 IEBC, 2015 UMC, 2015 UPC, 2015 IECC and ASHRAE 90.1-2013, 2018 ISPSC, 2020 NEC, Published 04-01-22
+INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES, 2021 IBC, 2021 IRC, 2021 IFC, 2021 IBC, 2021 UMC, 2021 UPC, 2021 IECC and ASHRAE 90.1-2019, 2021 ISPSC, & 2023 NEC Published 01-02-2024